undertheearth/pokeemerald-expansion-gameplay/INSTALL.md

     The last command will ask for the selection of packages to install.
 Just press Enter to install all of them, followed by entering Y to proceed with the installation.

+### Installing Python in Linux
+Installing Python depends on your distribution, please refere to the instructions [here](https://docs.python-guide.org/starting/install3/linux/).

-### Choosing where to store pokeemerald (Linux)
+### Choosing where to store pokeemerald Expansion (Linux)
-At this point, you can choose a folder to store pokeemerald (and agbcc) into.
-If so, you'll have to account for the modified folder path when changing directory to the pokeemerald folder.
+At this point, you can choose a folder to store pokeemerald Expansion into.
+If so, you'll have to account for the modified folder path when changing directory to the pokeemerald-expansion folder.

 If this works, then proceed to [Installation](#installation).
 Otherwise, ask for help on Discord or IRC (see [README.md](README.md)).